Welcome to my profile - and thank you for your interest.

 When and Where?

-Appointments are available between 9.00 and 6.00pm, Monday to Friday, and between 10.00 and 12.30 on Saturday morning.
+I offer appointments between 9.30 and 5.00 pm, Monday to Thursday.
 When you first phone me, I’ll suggest that you come to see me for a non-chargeable half-hour, so we can meet and decide whether we'd like to work together.

 How long is a session and how many sessions?